capaj/decapi/README.md

 - Function returns type of `Promise<SomeType>`
 - List (Array) type is used

 All other code-first libraries on decorators like typegraphql or typegql require you to write types for these twice.
-Decapi infers is from typescript without any extra effort on your end.
+Decapi infers types from typescript without any extra effort on your end.

 Even in decapi 2 onward you still can write an explicit type.
 There are situations when typescript types are not precise enough- for example you want to be explicit about if some `number` type is `Float` or `Int` (`GraphQLFloat` or `GraphQLInt`).